ippontech/blog-usa/posts/integrating_civic_into_a_static_serverless_website.md

 }
 ```

 Our backend will turn the Civic JWT token into an anonymous user identity, and color identity.
-The user id is just for debugging, and our use case uses the color identity to set the background color of the web page.
+The user ID is just for debugging, and our use case uses the color identity to set the background color of the web page.

-The Javascript [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) and most http request APIs abstract away the CORS negotiation.
+The Javascript [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) and most HTTP request APIs abstract away the CORS negotiation.
 Since our backend is at a different origin (even sub-domains count as cross-origin), there is a request to `OPTIONS` that will return various important headers agreeing with our credentials and cross-origin request, more on this in the next section.

 ### Upload new static files